USCIS Premium Processing Timeline 2026: I-140, H-1B & L-1 Fees

 Stage 1: USCIS Processing

 If the case must be filed with USCIS first, premium processing may be available for certain designated filings through Form I-907.
-When available, premium processing requires USCIS to take qualifying action within the applicable premium processing period or refund the premium processing fee, although it does not guarantee approval.
+When available, premium processing requires USCIS to take qualifying action within the applicable premium processing period — measured in business days — or refund the premium processing fee, although it does not guarantee approval.

 Separately, some applicants may request expedited handling from USCIS based on limited criteria such as severe financial loss, emergencies, urgent humanitarian reasons, nonprofit interests, government interests, or clear USCIS error.
 That request is discretionary and is not the same as premium processing.